 CDP has previously supported recovery in Myanmar.
 For example, CDP awarded $200,000 through its COVID-19 Response Fund to Asia Foundation to create new economic opportunities for vulnerable under/unemployed job-seeking youth and help small and medium businesses maintain business continuity and survive during COVID-19 as well as adapt for a post–COVID world.

-Their Majesties the King and Queen of Thailand made a Royal Donation to the people of Myanmar affected by Cyclone Mocha.
-The Royal Donation included tents, blankets, towels, household medicine and remedies and dried food items.
-The two countries share a nearly 1,500-mile border.
+Thailand and Myanmar share a nearly 1,500-mile border.
 Tens of thousands of refugees from Myanmar are in Thailand, although Thailand is not party to the 1951 Refugee Convention.
+The U.S. government officially uses Burma in reference to the country of Myanmar.

 Resources